 - Create a change tracking instance.
 For more information, see Purchase a change tracking instance.

 Note On the buy page, set Source Database to PolarDB and select the region where the source PolarDB cluster resides.

 - Log on to the DTS console.

 - In the left-side navigation pane, click Change Tracking.

 - At the top of the Change Tracking Tasks page, select the region where the change tracking instance resides.

 - Find the change tracking instance, and click Configure Channel in the Actions column.

 - Configure the source database and network type for the change tracking task.

 Section Parameter Description N/A Task Name DTS automatically generates a task name.
 We recommend that you specify an informative name for easy identification.
 You do not need to use a unique task name.
 Source Database Instance Type The value of this parameter is set to PolarDB Instance and cannot be changed.
 Database Type The value of this parameter is set to PolarDB and cannot be changed.
-Instance Region The region of the source instance.
-The region is the same as the source region that you selected when you purchased the change tracking instance.
+Instance Region The source region that you selected on the buy page.
 You cannot change the value of this parameter.
 PolarDB Instance ID Select the ID of the source PolarDB cluster.
-Database Account Enter the database account of the source PolarDB cluster.Note The account must have the REPLICATION SLAVE permission, the REPLICATION CLIENT permission, and the permission to perform SELECT operations on the required objects.
+Database Account Enter the database account of the source PolarDB cluster.Note The account must have the SELECT permission on the required objects, the REPLICATION CLIENT permission, the REPLICATION SLAVE permission, and the SHOW VIEW permission.
 Database Password Enter the password of the database account.
 Network Type N/A Select the network type of the change tracking instance.

 If you select Classic, no other configurations are required.
 For more information about the classic network, see Classic network.